chris-short/devopsish.com/content/sponsor/index.md

 ## A note on privacy

-Please note, DevOps'ish does not track link clicks or opens to maintain the privacy of its readership.
-But, sponsors are free to include any campaign (UTM) parameters you'd like so you can measure ROI.
+Please note, DevOps'ish does not track link clicks or open rate to maintain the privacy of its readership.

+Sponsors are free to include any campaign (UTM) parameters you'd like so you can measure ROI.
 You can use link shorteners if you want, but, in general, I encourage using the full URL.

 ## How best to share ads?